aqarooni02/Software-Design-Project/README.md

 - 📝 Task creation, editing, deletion, and priority setting
 - ✅ Mark tasks as in progress or complete
 - 📅 Shared family calendar for events
-- 📊 Analytics view for task performance
+- 📊 Analytics view for task performance (parent can use this only)
 - 🎨 Dynamic theming based on user role
-- 💾 Persistent localStorage-based state
+- 💾 local storage
-- 🧪 Fully tested using Jest and React Testing Library
+- 🧪 Fully tested using Jest and React Testing Library (automated testing)

 ---